 What happens if I don't get an illness that is covered?

 If you are not diagnosed with a covered illness before age 70, the coverage will expire.
 There is no refund of premiums paid.
 However, the cost of this coverage can be deducted as an expense for your company (confirm this with your tax advisor).

 Can I get Critical Illness insurance for my spouse or children?

 Yes - please refer to our Individual and Family Critical Illness coverage

 When will the coverage go into effect?

 Your coverage will be effective as soon as the insurer provides you with a confirmation of coverage, which will be within 30 days of applying.
-Group Critical Illness will be added to your BCCA Employee Benefits invoice.
+Group Critical Illness will be added to your BCCA Employee Benefit Trust invoice.
 Individual and Family Critical Illness will be paid by the employee.